Laisky/go-fluentd/README.md

 ### Acceptor

-Contains multiply Recvs (such as KafkRecv & TcpRecv), can listening tcp port or fetch msg from kafka brokers.
+Contains multiply Recvs (such as KafkRecv & FluentdRecv), can listening tcp port or fetch msg from kafka brokers.